 Mistake 8: Expecting everything to be provided

 However, higher end, more luxurious rental companies, like All Luxury Apartments include everything in the nightly price.
-Again, just read the listing carefully to avoid this costly mistake.
+Again, just read the listing carefully to avoid this costly mistake when look at vacation rentals in Paris.

 This list of Paris vacation apartment rental mistakes might seem extensive but don’t let it put you off!
 Choosing a vacation rental for your vacation in Paris is the best way to get a feel for local life and will make sure you get an authentic, Parisian experience in the City of Lights.
 And remember, travel should be about broadening your horizons and expanding your mind, so you can plan as much as you like, but in the end, going with the flow will be the best way to experience the French capital and everything it has to offer.